Charts are Einblick's primary visualization tool. You can use them to display key insights, quickly profile or filter your data, and much more.

 Configuring a Chart

 The primary way to configure a chart is by changing the

 Chart type, this will automatically configure your chosen axis attributes so that you get the chart you expect.
-If you require more advanced control over chart rendering, the

 The remaining option menus all have the following options:

 - attribute: the column in the table to act on

 - binning: whether to bin the selected attribute based on the corresponding property.
 Options include: